YR CHAMPIONCOACHFINALRUNNER-UP

 In the Ontario final, Peterborough Collegiate defeated Hamilton Westdale 41-40 in overtime.
 The score was knotted at 36 in regulation.

-Maritime champions Newcastle All-Stars: Ron White, Jack Cassidy, Ian Stothart, George Redmond, Frank Galley, Ally Devlin, John Ronan, George Fong, Marion McDonald, Gerlad Chambers, Ross Nevin, Gerlad Ramsey, Ronnie Acheson, coach Evlas Gallant, coach Joe Demers
+Maritime champions Newcastle All-Stars: Ron White, Jack Cassidy, Ian Stothart, George Redmond, Frank Galley, Ally Devlin, John Ronan, George Fong, Marven McDonald, Gerlad Chambers, Ross Nevin, Gerald Ramsey, Ronnie Atcheson, coach Evlas Gallant, manager Joe Demers

 1949